Why We Should All Care About Web Accessibility

 How to make your website accessible to all

-The WAI includes guidelines that are considered to be the international standard for web accessibility.
+The WAI includes accessibility guidelines that are considered to be the international standard.
 They include technical specifications and recommendations for all types of web content and are currently in the process of being updated to version 3.0 (WCAG 3).
 Here we’ll outline some of the most important ways in which organizations can make sure their websites and applications are developed and designed to be accessible and user-friendly to all:

-Use transcripts and captions as standard: Just as visual content is unavailable to those who can’t see, so audio files will be inaccessible to people that cannot hear.
-The solution is simple: include text transcripts for any audio file and closed captions for any video content.
+- Use transcripts and captions as standard: Just as visual content is unavailable to those who can’t see, so audio files will be inaccessible to people that cannot hear.
+The solution is simple: when you create a website include text transcripts for any audio file and closed captions for any video content.
 As we’ve already seen, these additions will be beneficial for all users in certain circumstances.